Skip to content

 Why transseptal access still varies operator to operator.

-Transseptal puncture is a small step with outsized consequences.
-Even with modern tools, outcomes vary by operator experience, anatomy, and preferred technique.
-Existing crossing technologies have incrementally improved this step — but most still require the operator to commit to a crossing before the device is fully stabilized at the target site.
+Existing crossing technologies have improved this step incrementally — but most still require the operator to commit to crossing before the system is fully stabilized at the intended target.

 Workflow